nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/awx.md

 !!! tip
     Cloning a repository that requires credentials is possible if you put credentials in your `~/.gitconfig` file.
 If your using Ansible Automation Platform / AWX on playbook import a custom Git credential will be created that will setup the `~/.gitconfig` file, that you can use in job templates.

+!!! danger "Security"
+    As there is an expectation that git credentials will be saved to `~/.gitconfig` for use when cloning private repositories.
+It's strongly recommended that you assess if this is viable within your threat model.
+The stance taken within this role is that credentials would only be saved to `~/.gitconfig` when running the play within an execution environment container that would dissapear post the job running.

 ## Playbook AWX / Tower / Automation Platform Template import